 Note.
-Part 4 of this Plan reserves all water remaining above the long-term average annual extraction limit and long-term average sustainable diversion limit for the environment.
+Part 46 of this Plan reserves all water remaining abovesets out the provisions for maintaining compliance with the long-term average annual extraction limit and the long-term average sustainable diversion limit for the environment.
 This contributes to the protection of target ecological populations.

-(b) reserve a portion of natural flows to partially mitigate alterations to natural flow regimes in the water source,
+(b) reserve a portion of natural flows to partially mitigate alterations to natural flow regimes in these water sources,

-- 1 Flow regimes is defined in the Dictionary. - The provisions in Division 2 of Part 8 of this Plan establish daily access rules that manage the take of water from the water source. - (c) restrict the take of water from in-river and off-river pools when the volume of that water is less than full containment volume,
+- 1 Flow regimes is defined in the Dictionary. - The provisions in Division 2 of Part 8 of this Plan establish flow classes that manage the take of water. - (c) restrict the take of water from in-river and off-river pools when the volume of that water is less than full containment volume,

-- 1 In-river pool and off-river pool are defined in the Dictionary. - The provisions in clause 41 of this Plan restrict the take of water from in-river and off-river pools when the volume is less than full containment volume. - (d) restrict the take of water from a lagoon identified in Schedule 3 and Thegoa lagoon when the volume of that water is less than 50% of full containment volume, - Note.
-The provisions in clause 41 of this Plan restrict the take of water from a lagoon specified in Schedule 3 and Thegoa lagoon when the volume is less than 50% containment volume or when an environmental diversion into Thegoa lagoon has been made. - (e) restrict or prevent water supply work approvals on lagoons listed in Schedule 3 and Thegoa lagoon, - Note.
-The provisions in clause 46 of this Plan prevent the granting or amendment of a water supply work approval which may be used to take or divert water to or from a lagoon listed in Schedule 3 or Thegoa lagoon. - (f) reserve a portion of natural flows to maintain longitudinal connectivity within the water source and between the water source and other connected water sources, including the New South Wales Murray Regulated River Water Source and the Lower Darling Regulated River Water Source. - Note.
-The provisions in clause 41 of this Plan restrict the take of water unless there is a visible flow. - (4) The performance indicator used to measure the success of the strategies for reaching the broad environmental objective in subclause (1) is an evaluation of the extent to which the combined outcomes of the targeted objectives in subclause (2) have contributed to achieving the broad objective. - (5) The performance indicators used to measure the success of the strategies for reaching the targeted environmental objective in subclause (2) are the changes or trends in ecological condition during the term of this Plan, as assessed using one or more of the following: - (a) the recorded range, extent or condition of target ecological populations,

-- (b) measurements of fish movements through priority fish passage areas, - (c) the recorded values of water quality measurements, including salinity, turbidity, total nitrogen, total phosphorous, pH, water temperature and dissolved oxygen. - (6) In evaluating the effectiveness of the strategies in meeting the objectives in this clause, the following will be relevant: - (a) the extent to which the strategies in subclause (3) and provisions in this Plan have been implemented and complied with, - (b) the extent to which changes in the performance indicators can be attributed to the strategies in subclause (3) and provisions in this Plan, - (c) the extent to which the strategies in subclause (3) support achievement of the environmental objectives, - (d) the extent to which external influences on the water source during the term of this Plan have affected progress toward achieving the environmental objectives.
+- 1 In-river pool and off-river pool are defined in the Dictionary. - The provisions in clause 46 of this Plan restrict the take of water from in-river and off-river pools when the volume is less than full containment volume. - (d) restrict or prevent water supply work approvals within the Paroo River and its tributaries in the Paroo River Water Source,

 Note.
+The provisions in Part 9 of this Plan prevent the granting or amendment of a water supply work approval in the Paroo River and its tributaries in the Paroo River Water Source.

+- (e) reserve a portion of natural flows to maintain hydrological connectivity between these water sources and other connected water sources. - Note.
+The provisions in clauses 45 and 46 of this Plan ensure that very low flows are protected from extraction. - (4) The performance indicator used to measure the success of the strategies for reaching the broad environmental objective in subclause (1) is an evaluation of the extent to which the combined outcomes of the targeted objectives in subclause (2) have contributed to achieving the broad objective.

+- (5) The performance indicators used to measure the success of the strategies for reaching the targeted environmental objectives in subclause (2) are the changes or trends in ecological condition during the term of this Plan, as assessed using one or more of the following: - (a) the recorded range, extent or condition of target ecological populations, - (b) measurements of fish movements through priority fish passage areas, - (c) the recorded values of water quality measurements including salinity, turbidity, total nitrogen, total phosphorous, pH, water temperature and dissolved oxygen. - (6) In evaluating the effectiveness of the strategies in meeting the objectives in this clause, the following will be relevant: - (a) the extent to which the strategies in subclause (3) and provisions in this Plan have been implemented and complied with, - (b) the extent to which changes in the performance indicators can be attributed to the strategies in subclause (3) and provisions in this Plan, - (c) the extent to which the strategies in subclause (3) support achievement of the environmental objectives, - (d) the extent to which external influences on these water sources during the term of this Plan have affected progress toward achieving the environmental objectives.
+Note.
 External influences may include climate trends, land use patterns and other factors.

-9 Economic objectives
+10 Economic objectives